privacyguides/privacyguides.org/docs/email.md

 #### :material-information-outline:{ .pg-blue } Account Termination

-Your account will be set to a restricted user account when your contract ends, after [30 days it will be irrevocably deleted](https://kb.mailbox.org/en/private/payment-article/what-happens-at-the-end-of-my-contract).
+Your account will be set to a restricted user account when your contract ends.
+It will be irrevocably deleted after [30 days](https://kb.mailbox.org/en/private/payment-article/what-happens-at-the-end-of-my-contract).

 #### :material-information-outline:{ .pg-blue } Additional Functionality